oicr-gsi/bcl2fastq/decider-bcl2fastq/README.md

-override-run-bases-mask                  | String        | Override the run bases-mask and truncate barcodes to the specified index length. (e.g. 'y\*,i6,y\*') min-allowed-edit-distance                | Integer       | The "The minimum allowed barcode edit distance for sample barcodes within a lane [3] provision-out-undetermined               | Boolean | Provision out undetermined fastqs (supported by workflow versions 2.9.2+) [true]
+override-run-bases-mask                  | String        | Override the run bases-mask and truncate barcodes to the specified index length. (e.g. 'y\*,i6,y\*') min-allowed-edit-distance                | Integer       | The "The minimum allowed barcode edit distance for sample barcodes within a lane [3] provision-out-undetermined               | Boolean | Provision out undetermined fastqs (supported by workflow versions 2.9.2+) [true] process-skipped-lanes                    | Boolean | Process lanes that have been marked as skipped [false]

 **Note**